People abuse alcohol for many reasons. According to the book Alcoholics Anonymous,

 Some physical symptoms of alcohol withdrawal are shakiness, sweating, chills, and nausea.
 An individual experiencing the symptoms may feel as if they are getting the flu.
 Alcohol withdrawal can also affect a person’s mood and behavior, creating a feeling of restless nervousness coupled with anxiety.
 In more severe cases of alcohol withdrawal, a person may actually experience hallucinations and, in the most acute cases, can suffer from life-threatening delirium tremens, which can bring on seizures and even death.

-Recovery from alcohol addiction is possible.
+Discovering a road to recovery from alcohol addiction is possible.
 In order to successfully recover from any addiction, all three parts of the disease – mind, body and spirit – must be treated effectively.
 Many recovered alcoholics found success with residential or intensive outpatient drug treatment programs that emphasize 12 step immersion.

 W., Bill.
 Alcoholics Anonymous: The Story of How Many Thousands of Men and Women Have Recovered from Alcoholism.
 New York: Alcoholics Anonymous World Services, 1976.
 Print.